lhellborg/frontend-nanodegree-mobile-portfolio/README.md

 ```

-To get the total number of pizzzas to fill up the screen, the number of rows and columns needed, is calculated.
+To get the total number of pizzas to fill up the screen, the number of rows needed, is calculated.

-A column and a row is equal to 256 px each.
+A row is equal to 256 px each.

-The variable `cols` calculate the number of columns based on the `document.body` which fill up the screen of the window divided by s.
-Since the whole width of the body is visualized in a screen, with a different pixelsize than the device width, I wanted to calculate the number of columns based on the body since the pizzas are attached to this element.

 The variable `rows` calculate the number of rows based on the available height of the `window.screen/s`.
 Since the whole body of the height is not shown at the same time, the columns are calculated on the window height instead of the body height.